 But if your reasons for learning Spanish include employment in a Spanish-speaking job or entrance into a Spanish university, you might need proof of competency.

-If you fall into this group—someone who needs proof of competency for school admission or to qualify for employment—you may want to (and in some instances be required to) take the DELE exams.
+If you fall into this group, you may want to (and in some instances be required to) take the DELE exams.